 How to invest your money wisely

-In this episode of Money Plan, we uncover the key tenets of investment wisdom to ensure we give ourselves the best chance of success in terms to getting a good return on our money and being a successful investor.
+In this episode of Money Plan, we uncover the key beliefs of investment wisdom to make sure we give ourselves the best chance of success in terms to getting a good return on our money and being a successful investor.

 Welcome to Word on the Street's Money Plan podcast from Barclays UK, where our experts share their knowledge and insights to help you manage your money and become a better and more confident investor.